Disabled Persons Railcard: Disabled people and trains

 Historically, the design of most British trains did not enable wheelchair users to travel in the main passenger area.
 Passenger doors were too narrow and the fixed seating layout did not give wheelchair users space to manoeuvre.
 When wheelchair users could travel by rail, it was in the guard's van.

 The introduction of High Speed Trains and sliding door carriages in the 1970s and 1980s, did much to improve access for disabled passengers, especially with wider doors and priority seating giving people more leg room.

 The Disability Discrimination Act 1995 introduced design standards for the future design and construction of public transport vehicles.
 So, in November 1998 the Rail Vehicle Accessibility Regulations were introduced.
 These had a significant impact on the design of new trains and refurbishment of existing ones.
 Rail Vehicle Regulations also formed the basis of the TSI-PRM, a European standard for heavy rail vehicles accessibility.

 Issuing

-In 2008, issuing arrangements moved to Scottish contact centre operator, Journeycall, based in Brechin and Laurencekirk.
+In 2008, issuing arrangements moved to Scottish contact centre operator, Journeycall (part of the ESP Group), based in Arbroath.
+The Scottish based contact centre also provides a variety of different services for other Rail Delivery Group organisations as well as services for Transport for London and Transport for Wales.
 This move also saw the introduction of automated ticket issuing systems and increased call centre opening hours (available between 07.00 and 22.00 every day except Christmas Day).
-In 2014, Journeycall moved from its Brechin and Laurencekirk offices to a new contact centre at Arbroath.